MickaelMoon/CasseBrick/README.md

 	linux:
 	./CasseBrick <opt: filePath for your custom map>
 	windows:
-	start CasseBrick.exe <opt: filePath for your custom map>
+	CasseBrick.exe <opt: filePath for your custom map>

 ##Game option